shivani030/shivani030.github.io/index.md

 In the past, I have previously worked in the Internet-of-Things space at the [<span style="color: #6495ED">Indian Institute of Information Technology, Allahabad</span>](https://iiita.ac.in).
 Before it, I taught as an Assistant Professor at [<span style="color: #6495ED">ABES Engineering College, Ghaziabad</span>](https://www.abes.ac.in/), for over two years.
 I received my master's degree in Information Security from the [<span style="color: #6495ED">Indian Institute of Information Technology, Gwalior</span>](https://iiitm.ac.in), in 2019.
 I have a bachelor's degree in Computer Science and Engineering from [<span style="color: #6495ED">Guru Gobind Singh Indraprastha University, Delhi</span>](http://www.ipu.ac.in).

-In the past, I have previously worked in the Internet-of-Things space at .
-Prior to it, I have taught in the capacity of an Assistant Professor at [<span style="color: #6495ED">ABES Engineering College, India</span>](https://www.abes.ac.in/) for two years.
-I received my Masters degree in Information Security from the [<span style="color: #6495ED">Indian Institute of Information Technology, Gwalior</span>](https://iiitm.ac.in) in 2019.
-I have a Bachelors degree in Computer Science and Engineering from Guru Gobind Singh Indraprastha University.

 If you are inclined you can find my complete curriculum vitae [<span style="color: #6495ED ">here</span>](assets/files/PriyanshSingh.pdf).
 Reach out to me on hi@priyanshs.me or priyansh@cse.iitd.ac.in

 _________________